-When a student must be absent from school, the student-upon returning to school-must bring a note signed by the parent that describes the reason for the absence.
-A note signed by the student, even with the parent's permission, will not be accepted.
+When a student must be absent from school, the student-upon returning to school must bring a note signed by the parent that describes the reason for the absence.
+A note signed by the student, even with the parent's permission, will not be accepted unless the student is 18 or older.